sourcegraph/about/blogposts/going-beyond-regular-expressions-with-structural-code-search.md

 and get results more quickly, and sometimes that's the right thing to do.

-But in other cases we can do more interesting things with structural search that becomes awkward otherwise.
+But in other cases we can do more interesting things with structural search that become awkward otherwise.
 For example, one result for the above query
 is:

 ```c